isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 </p>
 <p>Traditional banks and alternative financing platforms have long provided
 liquidity and capital to businesses.</p>
-<p>By tokenizing real-world assets for example through the use of bills of
+<p>By tokenising real-world assets through the use of bills of lading, account
-lading, account receivables and warehouse receipts, it becomes possible to trade and finance smaller fractions of assets.
-This revolutionizes the investment process, opening up new opportunities in both the supply and demand sides of the market.
+receivables and warehouse receipts, it becomes possible to trade and finance smaller fractions of assets.
+This revolutionises the investment process, opening up new opportunities in both the supply and demand sides of the market.
 This improves access to working capital financing for exporters/importers and fills the trade finance gap.</p>
 <p></p>
 </li>
 </ol>
 <h3>Possible Use Case</h3>
 <ul data-tight="true" class="tight">
 <li>
-<p>Pre-shipment/Post-Shipment Trade finance service</p>
+<p>Pre-shipment/Post-shipment trade finance services</p>
 </li>
 <li>
-<p>Documentary collection and advising service</p>
+<p>Documentary collection and advising services</p>
 </li>
 <li>
 <p>Enhance the credibility of documents issued by banks</p>